GLOBAL MARKETS-Dollar, bond yields dip on inflation data as stocks soar

 By Herbert Lash

-NEW YORK, July 14 (Reuters) - The dollar weakened and government bond yields fell to multi-week lows on Friday after a benign reading of U.S. inflation in June and soft retail demand raised doubts the Federal Reserve would increase interest rates later this year.
+NEW YORK, July 14 (Reuters) - The U.S. dollar weakened and government bond yields fell to multiweek lows on Friday after a benign reading of U.S. inflation in June and soft retail demand raised doubts the Federal Reserve would increase interest rates later this year.

-The Dow and S&P 500 both closed at new records while gauges of global stock markets also scaled fresh highs, capping their best week in more than two months.
-Oil prices rose 1 percent.
+The Dow and S&P 500 set new records while global stock markets scaled fresh highs, capping their best week in more than two months.
+Oil prices gained in volatile trading amid signs of strengthening demand.

 The U.S. consumer price index increased 1.6 percent, the smallest gain since October 2016, after rising 1.9 percent in May, the Labor Department said.
 Year-on-year CPI has been softening steadily since February, when it hit 2.7 percent.